jcbince/myfirstrepository/git-commands.md

 - `git push` - This command will take whatever commits you have on your computer and push them to the remor repository on GitHub.com

+- `git add .` - adds any NEW changes that are unstaged.
+`
 There will be many other things to record as notes for shorcuts with git or version control

 **TIP** Youshould make frequent , small commits when working on your projects.